Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/lastpass.md

 This seems simple enough.
-Those patterns we saw earlier are called `chunk`s, and parsing a `blob` is just a case of reading each `chunk` in the `blob`, invoking different routines depending on the mnemonic.
+Those patterns we saw earlier are called `chunk`s, and parsing a `blob` is just a case of reading each `chunk` in the `blob`, invoking different routines depending on a 4-character mnemonic.

 Let's have a look at how each chunk is parsed.